Anna I (yacht)

 The 67 m superyacht Anna I was launched by Feadship in 2007 at their Aalsmeer yard.
-British designer Michael Leach, designed both the interior and exterior of Anna I.
+British designer Michael Leach designed both the interior and exterior of Anna I.

 She was put up for sale after her owner took delivery of his new 110 m yacht, also named Anna.

 Design

 Anna I features a 67 m by 13.10 m displacement steel hull with a draught of 3.60 m and aluminium superstructure, with teak decks.
 The yacht is Lloyd's registered, issued by Cayman Islands.

 Engines

-She is powered by twin 2,000hp Caterpillar 3516B engines.
+She is powered by twin 2,000 hp Caterpillar 3516B engines.